DISCLOSURE: This post includes affiliate links, which means we receive commission, when you make a purchase.

 - Chapter 29: Setup Encrypted Filesystem and Swap Space

-- Chapter 30: Monitor System Usage, Outages and Troubleshoot
+- Chapter 30: Monitor System Usage, Utilization, and Troubleshooting

 - Chapter 31: Setting Up A Local/Network Repository